bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 No, and then they're like, okay, let's do this.
 Create a new wallet?
 I don't know what a descriptor wallet is.
-Use descriptors for scriptpug fee management.
+Use descriptors for scriptPubKey management.
 This is where one of my friends stopped at.
 They said, I don't know.
-Use descriptors for scriptpub management.
+"Use descriptors for scriptPubKey management".
 It's checked.
 If I uncheck this, do I lose all my money?
-They said, okay, I tried, you know, I have the eight binaries, I know, got it to work, you know, you're helping.
+They said, okay, I tried, I have the eight binaries, I know, got it to work, you know, you're helping.
 I'm out.
 Here's what they said, I'm out.
 Okay, and so they said, nope, not making a wallet.
-I don't know what any of this, this sounds bad.
+I don't know what any of this, this sounds bad (referring to the "Disable Private Keys" option).
 But it's checked, so I should leave it checked?
 Okay, I'm leaving my money on Gemini.
 And that's what it is right now.